The 10 Most Dangerous Cities In Minnesota For 2022

 We want to point out again that there's still safes places in Bemidji and that this isn't a comment on the people that live there.
 So please don't beat us up.

-Yes, there are about 185 police officers per 100,000 residents in Minnesota, but they just can't be everywhere.
+There are about 185 police officers per 100,000 residents in Minnesota, but they can’t be everywhere.
 So, smaller Minnesota cities like Bemidji and Brainerd are starting to suffer the consequences.
-But, the place that's getting hit the worst, is Minnesota's most dangerous place, Bemidji.

 Learn more about the safest places in Minnesota.